janegilring/PSVersion/README.md

 You can read more about the background and see examples in the following article on PowerShell Magazine: http://www.powershellmagazine.com/2016/03/10/decoding-powershell-build-numbers

+# Installation

+The module is published to the PowerShell Gallery, which means you can install it using the following command from the PowerShellGet module:

+`Install-Module -Name PSVersion`

+or the following if you want it installed the current user' s profile rather than the system wide location:

+`Install-Module -Name PSVersion -Scope CurrentUser`

+When a new version is released with bug fixes or new functionality you can update to the latest version simply by typing the following command:

+`Update-Module -Name PSVersion`

+PowerShellGet is included by default in PowerShell V5, and available downlevel for PowerShell 3.0 and 4.0.

+## Requirements

+- Windows PowerShell 5.1, PowerShell Core 6.0 or later on the computer the module is installed on
+- PowerShell Remoting must be enabled if targeting remote computers

+## Usage

+The module contains the following functions:

+- **Get-PSVersion** - Returns information about the PowerShell version for the specified computer (defaults to localhost).
+By specifying the -ListVersion parameter all versions will be returned.
+- **Update-PSVersionData** -  Updates mapping table used by Get-PSVersion, a function to map information from $PSVersionTable in order to retrieve friendly names for PowerShell build numbers

 ## Change log

 - 2.1.0 Added support for PowerShell Core.
 Added custom formatting.
 Bugfix: Remote computers not processed when localhost is specified.